Every AI Coding Session, Governed. Every Pattern, Earned.

 Battle-tested invariant.
 Violations flagged automatically.

-97%+ compliance
+10+ sessions, 97%+ compliance

 "This breaks team standard X"